SQL Server Sp_help is part of database engine stored procedures ,which returns information about a database object or a data type.

 CREATE FUNCTION Fn_Getsum( @A Int , @B Int) RETURNS INT AS BEGIN RETURN (@A + @B) END

-As you can see, it returns complete information of function.
+As you can see, it returns the complete information of function.

 Using sp_help to get the information about stored procedure